Songs and reflections of the heart

 Our God is a God of overflowing love.
 His love caused Him to create us so that His love could overflow from Himself to us.
 He wanted His image-bearers to carry out His mission of overflowing love and overflow from Eden to fill the entire earth.
 When we rebelled against His overflowing desire so that we could make a name for ourselves instead, He confused our language at Babel so that we would continue to flow out over the earth.
 When God wanted to prepare His Holy Nation for His mission, He scattered them to Egypt.
 When Israel rebelled against His mission of overflowing love, He scattered them from the Promised Land.
 The Son of God came in overflowing love to offer Himself in sacrifice in order to restore us to Himself.
 When the scattered Jews from many nations gathered for Pentecost, God reversed the action of Babel, and His message of overflowing love was shared in many languages so that the message of overflowing love would be carried to the Jews in many nations.
 To continue the overflow, God worked with Peter and Paul so that His love could flow out to the Gentiles as well.
 God further ensured the flowing out by using the Romans to scatter both Jews and Christians from Jerusalem.
 To this day, when our focus is more on building our Christian institutions, becoming too ingrown, God continues to scatter His people so that His message of overflowing love will reach more people in more places across the earth.

 This program of overflowing creates a Dynamic Tension between our scattering and our unity.
 It would be well if our scattering was motivated by love so that we would continue to stay unified as we scatter.
-Sadly though, our scattering is often due to divisiveness rather than love, countermanding the intent that the world will recognize that we are disciples of Jesus because of our love.
+It would be well if our scattering was to reflect and uplift the different cultural groups within the church.
+Sadly though, our scattering is often due to divisiveness rather than love, contrary to the intent that the world will recognize that we are disciples of Jesus because of our love.

 Observe